matloff/fasteR/README.md

 the subject of a later lesson.)

-Let's write another function, this one to find the range of a vector, i.e. the difference between the minimal and maximal values:
+Let's write another function, this one to find the range of a vector, i.e. the difference between the minimal and maximal values.
+(Actually, there is already such a function in R, unsurprisingly named 'range', but just as an example, let's write our own.)

 ``` r
 > rng <- function(y) max(y) - min(y)